The Artist as Culture Producer (Book)

 The Artist as Culture Producer illustrates how today's contemporary artists add to creative economies through out-of-the-box thinking while also generously contributing to the well-being of others.
 By turns humorous, heartbreaking and instructive, the testimonies of these forty diverse working artists will inspire and encourage every reader – from the art student to the established artist.
 With a foreword by Hyperallergic co-founder and editor-in-chief Hrag Vartanian, The Artist as Culture Producer is set to make an indelible mark on the art world – redefining how we see and support contemporary artists.
 Louden's worldwide book tour begins in March 2017.
 More information and tour dates can be found online at www.livesustain.org.

-Sharon Louden is a practising, professional artist who lives and works in New York, NY.
+Sharon Louden is a practicing, professional artist who lives and works in New York, NY.
 Her work has been exhibited at the Aldrich Contemporary Art Museum, the Drawing Center, Weisman Art Museum, Birmingham Museum of Art, Weatherspoon Art Museum and the Kemper Museum of Contemporary Art, among other venues, and it is held in public collections such as the Whitney Museum of American Art, Weatherspoon Art Museum and the National Gallery of Art.
 For more information, visit http://www.livesustain.org/sharon-louden/.

 PREFACE Sharon Louden